Year 7 Maths

 Year 7 Maths support for stronger early foundations

-Year 7 Maths support at MathPert is for parents who want weak habits noticed early.
-The focus is foundation, clear working, and confidence before secondary Maths becomes more abstract.
+Year 7 Maths support at MathPert is for parents who want weak habits caught before they harden.
+The focus is foundation, clear working, and knowing whether your child's method is actually solid.

 Abstract layered foundation visual representing early Maths gaps